AyakorK/Learning-JS/README.md

-# Shopping-market in JS
+# E-commerce in JS
- Exercise to learn JavaScript by adding features and animations in a reproduction of a shopping-market website
+ Exercise to learn JavaScript by adding features and animations in a reproduction of a e-commerce website

 ## Where are the most important files located?